 We offer extensive online training provision including the Professional Development Toolkit, wellbeing resources and free access to LinkedIn Learning.

-Frequent IT Workshops are run by the Computing Services Department.
+Frequent IT Workshops are run by IT Services.

 Researchers and technicians